 When checking fluid levels, brake fluid is often forgotten, and you can see why.
 Brake fluid rarely needs topping up because, unlike other fluids, brake fluid isn’t consumed.

-The more usual reason for a low brake fluid level is your brake pads or rear shoes (if applicable) are worn.
+The more usual reason for a low brake fluid level is that your brake pads or rear shoes (if applicable) are worn.

 Topping up the brake fluid reservoir under these circumstances is actually overfilling the reservoir.
 When the caliper pistons are pushed back during brake maintenance to allow for the new (thicker) pads, the excess fluid will rush back to the already full reservoir and overflow.